-The Director of Emergency Preparedness is MDC's representative on the Emergency Management and Campus Security workgroups.
+The Assistant Vice Provost - Emergency Management is MDC's representative on the Emergency Management and Campus Security workgroups.
 MDC's ongoing participation in the RDSTF is instrumental in applying for homeland security grants, planning of regional exercises, and ensuring the consistency of the CEMP with other local and state response plans.